-In between the two novels, a collection of my short stories called, ENCOUNTERS WITH LIFE — TALES OF LIVING, LOVING & LAUGHTER, was named Best Short Story Collection of 2015 in the open category in that P&E readers’ poll.
+In between my first two novels, a collection of short stories called, ENCOUNTERS WITH LIFE — TALES OF LIVING, LOVING & LAUGHTER, was named Best Short Story Collection of 2015 in the open category in that P&E readers’ poll.

 I’m delighted to also tell you about a great anthology to raise funds for a foundation helping families disrupted by war to get re-established.
 All proceeds from “Limitless” will go to the AMAR Foundation based in London, UK, under the patronage of Prince Charles.

 Two of my short stories were selected by the publisher and project sponsor, McGrth House, to be among 39 poems and stories from around the world included in “Limitless”.
 Here’s the link.
 The anthology was released in print and ebook formats in October.
 All poets and authors donated their stories.

 One of my stories is a personal favorite, Dragonflies and The Great Blue Heron, which is making its third appearance in an anthology.
 The other story is called Rein of Error, a never before published story about a tyrannical school teacher’s intolerance of a left-handed second grader.

 Here’s the link: Voices from the Valleys.